 An acoustic-folk band

 A live acoustic-folk band can be lively as much as it can be sweet and romantic.
 We love the mix of vibes that can be created in this genre.
 Good acoustic-folk wedding bands often add their own twist to very popular songs, so guests can recognise hits and even sing along, all while enjoying the talent of live performers with distinct harmonies and sound.

 A string quartet

-Made up of four string players, two violins, a viola and a cello, this classical style of music is extremely elegant.
-A wonderful idea for filling the silence before, during and after your ceremony, a string quartet can create both a peaceful or joyful atmosphere.
-They're also a very nice classical wedding music option for when guests are milling about with drinks and canapés.
+Made up of four string players, two violins, a viola and a cello, this classical style is extremely elegant.
+We think this is a wonderful idea for filling the silence before, during and after your ceremony or during the wedding breakfast.
+A string quartet can create a peaceful or joyful atmosphere – or both.
+They're also a very nice classical-music option for when guests are milling about with drinks and canapés.
 (Before getting the party started later...)